 The son of pharmacist turned successful entrepreneur Morris Goodman, Jonathan grew up reading prescriptions and trade press from breakfast to bedtime.
 And it shows, as the man lives and breathes the pharma business.

 When the time came to strike out on his own, he devised a colourless but highly opportunistic business model in licensing niche, late-stage or underexploited products in markets overlooked – because deemed too small – by big pharma.

-His unrevolutionary but field-tested playbook consists in identifying unaddressed needs in the attractive specialty pharmacy segment, searching for the right target to licence on the right terms NPV-wise, before sifting through the arcane approval and marketing process.
+This now field-tested playbook consists in identifying unaddressed needs in the attractive specialty pharmacy segment, searching for the right target to licence on the right terms NPV-wise, before sifting through the arcane approval and marketing process.

-In short, being rational, sweating the small stuff and grinding it out.
-Simple in theory one might say, but in practice it seems that in the pharma business – and money management likewise – the basic act of working yields a competitive advantage by itself.
+In short: being rational, sweating the small stuff and grinding it out – the kind of qualities that should appeal to old-fashioned value investors.
+Simple in theory one might say, but in practice it seems that within the pharma business – and money management likewise – the basic act of working hard does yield a competitive advantage by itself.
+So why go without?

-Knight also runs a portfolio of debt and equity securities related to pharma funds and companies.
-Beyond being – most likely – sound investments, these deals satisfy a strategic purpose, as they offer a perfect leeway to secure profitable licensing rights out of the group of investees.
+Knight also runs a portfolio of debt and equity securities in selected funds and companies.
+Beyond being – most likely – sound investments, these deals satisfy a strategic purpose, for they offer a perfect leeway to secure profitable licensing rights out of the group of investees.